Local, state, federal, and international governments and non-governmental organizations are excellent resources for health and wellness statistics.

 These Web sites were chosen by a librarian based on certain criteria.
 Keep these things in mind when deciding if a Web page is reliable.

 Always check with your instructor to find out if you can use free (non-Library) Web sites for your assignments.
 And if looking for journal articles, databases are the most efficient tool for searching.
-See the Find Articles tab.
+See the Articles tab.

 For specific tips on recognizing reputable science articles, check out